ajnjit/Homework2/README.md

 12) Side bar image 2 =![Marc Andreessen](https://user-images.githubusercontent.com/85362067/122264205-435c9a00-cea5-11eb-833f-32d5444db322.jpg)

 Page 2
-1) Menu Link= Browser Wars, What are Web Browsers?, Navigator vs Explorer
+1) Menu Link= Browser Wars, What are Web Browsers?, Navigator vs Internet Explorer
 2) Page Title= What are Web Browsers?
 3) Description= In order to understand the Browser Wars, people need to understand the importance of web browsers.
 They will also need to understand the difference betweent the internet, World Wide Web, and Web Browsers.
 4) Keywords= Web Browsers, Mosaic, World Wide Web, Internet